Tides of War by Douglas Muir

 A short summary:

-Set on the eve of the D-day invasion, the book features American Lt.
+Set on the eve of the D-day invasion, Tides of War features American Lt.
 Skeet Merrill and his ultra-lovely female spy partner, a Norwegian named Sigi Peterson.
 Their goal is to disrupt the German U-boats that are massing at a French shipyard in order to deploy against the Allied armada about to launch the invasion at Normandy.

 The book is full of intrigue all around - is the U-Boat captain truly a loyal German?
 What are Sigi's secret orders?
 Which members of the French Resistance can be trusted?
 Who will Sigi sleep with next?